MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *key-press-event* signal is emitted when a key is pressed.
 The signal emission will reoccur at the key-repeat rate when the key is kept pressed.

-To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the **Gnome::Gtk3::DK-KEY-PRESS-MASK** mask.
+To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the `GDK-KEY-PRESS-MASK` mask.

 This signal will be sent to the grab widget if there is one.